 Chairman of the Brawl: Eve hits Castor with a chair when the Mexican standoff is broken to disarm him and keep him from shooting Archer.

 Prior to the surgery, Dr. Walsh tells Archer that his and Castor's blood types are different, as Archer has O+ blood and Castor has AB- blood.
-Eventually, after all the efforts Archer has tried to make to warn Eve that Castor is impersonating him, he uses the story of their first date to convince her that he's her husband.
-He also manages to convince her to take a sample of Castor's blood knowing that when she runs it through a hemoglobin test, she will find the blood type to be AB-.
+Eventually, after all the efforts Archer has tried to make to warn Eve that Castor is impersonating him fail, he remembers that their blood types don't match and manages to convince her to take a sample of her "husband"'s blood, knowing that when she runs it through a hemoglobin test, she will find the blood type to be AB-.
+Once the blood test confirms to Eve that Castor is impersonating Archer, Archer-as-Castor uses the story of their first date to fully convince her.

 Also, the voice chips that give Archer a Nicolas Cage voice and Castor a John Travolta voice when they acquire those respective faces end up proving a problem for Archer when he realizes he doesn't sound like himself.